Dark Matter Fraction in Disk-Like Galaxies Over the Past 10 Gyr

-After kinematic modelling, we also estimated the SNR from 1D-spectra\footnote{When the 3D data cube is unfolded and the flux from each individual pixel is analyzed or plotted, this process is referred to as obtaining 1D spectra.}, using a method detailed in \citet{GS21a}.
-Briefly, 3DBarolo's \href{https://bbarolo.readthedocs.io/en/latest/tasks/fit3d.html}{3DFIT-Task} offers an option to utilize the \href{https://www.atnf.csiro.au/people/Matthew.Whiting/Duchamp/}{Duchamp} three-dimensional source finding algorithm under the \texttt{Mask=Search} option.
-This feature provides a robust mask that identifies each true emission in the datacube, the rest being considered as noise.
-More precisely, the mask provided by 3DBarolo is a cube, the same size as the H$\alpha$-cube, where true emission pixels are denoted as 1, while all other pixels are set to zero.
-The emission within mask==1 is considered as signal, while all other pixels considered as noise.
-We use this information to compute the SNR, and conduct a thorough cross-verification of the SNR in the integrated spectra with the 1D spectra as shown in Figure~\ref{fig:1D-int-spc-SN}.
-We note that if \texttt{SEARCH task} is unsuccessful in finding source (i.e., at providing a mask), we do not study these galaxies, and mark them Quality-3 because SNR is not sufficient for 3DBarolo.
-As shown in Figure~\ref{fig:1D-int-spc-SN}, it is remarkable that the SNR of the integrated spectra matches very well with that of the 1D spectra, despite the fact that the two methods are independent.
+After performing kinematic modeling, we estimate the S/N from the unfolded cubes detailed in \cite{GS21a} and shown in the bottom panel of Figure~\ref{fig:1D-int-spc-SN}.
+Briefly, \texttt{3DBarolo}'s \href{https://bbarolo.readthedocs.io/en/latest/tasks/fit3d.html}{3DFIT-Task} provides an option to utilize the \href{https://www.atnf.csiro.au/people/Matthew.Whiting/Duchamp/}{Duchamp} three-dimensional source-finding algorithm via the \texttt{Mask=Search} option.
+This feature generates a robust mask that distinguishes true emission within the datacube from background noise.
+More specifically, the mask produced by \texttt{3DBarolo} is a cube of the same dimensions as the H$\alpha$ datacube, where detected emission pixels are assigned a value of 1, while all other pixels are set to 0.
+In the unfolded cube method, pixels where \texttt{mask} $= 1$ are considered as signal, while all other pixels are treated as noise.
+In other words, when flux is plotted as a function of pixels, we refer to it as the 1D spectrum, where masked pixels (\texttt{mask} $= 1$) correspond to the signal, and the remaining pixels contain only noise.
+To quantify the noise level, we compute the root-mean-square (rms) of the flux from noise-designated pixels.
+This root mean square noise is then used to compute and plot the signal-to-noise ratio per pixel from the 1D spectrum, i.e., ${\rm S/N \ per \ pixel} = F(pixel)/\sigma_{noise}$.
+We use this information and conduct a thorough cross-verification of the S/N in the integrated spectra with the 1D spectra as shown in Figure~\ref{fig:1D-int-spc-SN}.
+We note that if \texttt{SEARCH task} is unsuccessful in finding source (i.e., at providing a mask), we do not study these galaxies, and mark them Quality-3 because S/N is not sufficient for 3DBarolo.
+As shown in Figure~\ref{fig:1D-int-spc-SN}, it is remarkable that the S/N of the integrated spectra matches very well with that of the 1D spectra, despite the fact that the two methods are independent.